atsign-foundation/docs.atsign.com/content/docs/contribute/atmosphere-pro/2-git-clone/index.md

 order: 2 # Ordering of the steps
 ---

-Now, it is time to fork the atmospher
+Now, it is time to fork the atmosphere

 1. Make sure you are logged into [GitHub](https://github.com)